IISH/human-history/README.md

 # Big Data in Human History

 This association of historical social scientists explores big theoretical and empirical questions on the human past.
-Its mission lies in pursuing big questions at multiple scales of data and analysis, relying on advanced methods, and assuming interactions throughout the human social system.
+Its mission lies in pursuing *big questions* at *multiple scales* of data and analysis, relying on *advanced methods*, and assuming interactions throughout the human social system.

 ## Big Questions
 Theory and hypotheses on dynamics in human society: work, community, exchange, well-being, sustainability, social evolution, social complexity, knowledge, inequality, conflict, rupture, and environmental interactions.